Medical Marijuana for Sinusitis

 What Is Sinusitis?

-Your sinuses are hollow spaces behind your nose, around your eyes and inside your cheekbones.
-They contain the mucus that supports your body to filter, warm and moisten the air you breathe.
-You could end up with a sinus infection if something blocks this mucus from draining effectively.
+Your sinuses are hollow spaces behind your nose, around your eyes, and inside your cheekbones.
+They contain the mucus that supports your body to filter, warm, and moisten the air you breathe.
+You can end up with a sinus infection if something blocks this mucus from draining effectively.

-If you have sinusitis, you experience thick nasal discharge, nasal congestion, cough and facial pressure.
+If you have sinusitis, you experience thick nasal discharge, nasal congestion, cough, and facial pressure.
 These symptoms can be painful and difficult to get respite from.
-Additionally, you feel groggy and breathing through your nose can be difficult.
+Additionally, you may feel groggy, and breathing through your nose can be difficult.

 There are several different types of the condition, but acute sinusitis and chronic sinusitis are the most common.